-(3) For the purposes of the Procedure, the following terms and acronyms carry the meanings set out below:
+(3) For the purposes of the Procedure, the following terms carry the meanings set out below:

 Term Meaning Balance of Probabilities The civil standard of proof which requires that, on the weight of evidence, it is more probable than not that a breach has occurred.
 Breach Failure to comply with, or deviation from, the RCoC and any associated legislation, policies or guidelines, constitutes a breach of the RCoC.
 Complaint A complaint occurs when a complainant identifies a potential breach of the RCoC.
 Complainant Group or individual making a complaint, alleging a potential breach/es of the Code, against another group or individual.
-Disciplinary Action In accordance with the ACU Staff Enterprise Agreement 2017-2021: 'Disciplinary action' means action taken by the University to discipline a member of staff formally for unsatisfactory performance, misconduct or serious misconduct.
-Formal disciplinary action may only be taken by the Vice-Chancellor and President in line with the Procedures for disciplining a staff member set out in this Agreement.
-Formal disciplinary action may include but is not limited to one or more of the following: 1.
-Formal censure or counselling; and/or 2.
-Demotion by one or more classification levels or increments; and/or 3.
-Lateral transfer to another position; or, 4.
-Termination of employment (except in the case of misconduct).
-For any groups of individuals falling under the scope of this Procedure but not covered by the ACU Staff Enterprise Agreement 2017-2021, i.e. non-staff members, disciplinary action will only be taken in consultation with the relevant University authority.
-NB: Under the ACU Staff Enterprise Agreement 2017-2021, the term 'misconduct' has a different meaning and application to that used in this Procedure.
 Fabrication The creation of unsubstantiated source material, data or results, to suit a research purpose or aim or to facilitate an agenda.
 Falsification Manipulation, misrepresentation or omission of source material, data or results, to suit a research purpose or aim or to facilitate an agenda.

-Term Meaning Investigation The act of a panel investigating an alleged breach of the RCoC.
+Term m Meaning Investigation The act of a panel investigating an alleged breach of the RCoC.
 Panel Panel, consisting of a chair and two or more other members, established for the purpose of overseeing an investigation.
-Plagiarism The act of appropriating pre-existing words, research data, results or ideas and presenting them a one's own, without appropriate acknowledgement.
+Plagiarism The act of appropriating pre-existing words, research data, results or ideas and presenting them as one's own, without appropriate acknowledgement.
 For the purposes of the RCoC, plagiarism also includes: • Self-Plagiarism; the act of appropriating one's own research publications or words and presenting them as new research, and; • Duplicate Publication; the act of publishing the same research (i.e. by the same author/s) in multiple forums.
 Research Creative and systematic work undertaken in order to increase the stock of knowledge, including knowledge of humankind, culture and society, and to devise new applications of available knowledge.
 Respondent Group or individual against whom a complaint, alleging a potential breach/es of the RCoC, has been made.
 Support Person A person, selected by a party to a complaint, to accompany and provide support to that party, during dealings with institutional role holders.